 Don’t just pay attention to how your own body language is coming across, either – try to read the other person’s.
 Somebody might be telling you that they agree with you out loud, but if they are fidgeting or avoiding eye contact, it suggests that they actually might not.
 Human beings subconsciously rely on nonverbal communication in their interactions, so never forget to read – and speak – between the lines.

 From experience, sitting through a two-hour PowerPoint presentation on benefits realisation management without falling asleep is a challenge.
 Seriously.
 Good communication is a two-way street, so make sure people get involved – nobody likes to be talked at for two hours straight on the world’s most boring topic, after all.

 In the context of a group, ask questions (even if they are hypothetical).
 Bring up interesting points that make people think, and physically utilise your audience members to keep everyone on their toes.
 Blaming the subject matter for being too bland is not an excuse – it’s your responsibility to communicate things in an effective and engaging way.

 The same principles apply in a one-on-one situation as well.
 Drive the conversation by digging deeper into what the other person is telling you, while always seeking to clarify any instructions.
-If you’ve been given a task, don’t hesitate to send a follow-up email, either, clearing up any potential confusion over what exactly it is you’re meant to be doing.
+If you’ve been given a task, don’t hesitate to send a follow-up email, either, clearing up any potential confusion and miscommunication over what exactly it is you’re meant to be doing.